- County: Brown

 - Acquired with gifts from: Members of the Downey Hill Corporation, The Laura Hare Charitable Trust, and Sycamore members

-- Trail: The entire loop trail and gravel road are open now, totaling 6 miles.
+- Trail: The entire loop trail and gravel road total 6 miles.

 The Laura Hare Nature Preserve at Downey Hill